CAMAF Member Option Guides & Info

 Page 5 of 13

-7 steps to performing adult bystander CPR Check for hazards around the patient, like exposed electrical wires, which can potentially place your life at risk.
-Only if it is safe to do so remove the patient from the hazard.
-Check if the person is awake by tapping them on the shoulder and shouting loudly, "Hello, hello, are you okay?."
-Check to see if the person is breathing normally.
+Studies show that hands only CPR can be as effective as conventional CPR, which includes rescue breaths.
+The American Heart Association recommends bystanders perform hands only CPR when an adult collapses outside of a hospital setting.
+01. Check for hazards around the patient, like exposed electrical wires, which can potentially place your life at risk.
+Only remove the hazard, if it is safe to do so.
+02. Check if the person is awake by tapping them on the shoulder and shouting loudly, "Hello, hello, are you okay?".
+03. Check to see if the person is breathing normally.
 If they are, place them in the recovery position by turning them onto their side.
-If the person is not responding and not breathing normally, call for help before starting CPR by contacting Netcare 911 on 082 911.
-Alternatively, tap the Netcare 911 button on the Netcare App for immediate medical assistance.
-You can also send a person to call for help while you begin CPR, starting with chest compressions.
-Place the heel of your hand on the centre of their chest between the nipples.
+04. If the person is unresponsive and not breathing normally, seek help immediately by calling Netcare 911 on 082 911 or tapping the Netcare 911 button on the Netcare app.
+You may also send someone else to call for assistance while you begin CPR, starting with chest compressions.
+05. Place the heel of your hand on the centre of their chest between the nipples.
 Push hard and fast when doing compressions.
 Chest compressions will not harm the patient.
-Hands only CPR is done without breaths.
+06. Hands only CPR is done without breaths.
 Continue to apply continuous chest compressions until help arrives.
-01 02 03 04 05 06 Recent findings demonstrate that hands only CPR can be as effective as conventional CPR (conventional CPR includes breaths).
-The American Heart Association now recommends that hands only CPR be used by bystanders who witness an adult suffer a collapse outside of a hospital setting.
-Need emergency medical assistance?
-Call Netcare 911 on 082 911 or download the Netcare app Download on the Get it on Explore it on
+7 steps to performing CPR on an adult Need emergency medical assistance?
+Call Netcare 911 on 082 911 or download the Netcare app

 Articles in this issue

-view archives of CAMAF Member Option Guides & Info - Netcare 911 Safety Guide
+view archives of CAMAF Member Option Guides & Info - Netcare 911 Holiday Guide